sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

 Note: For this project following along, please remember that this playbook expects that you have setup Ansible Dynamic inventory for EC2 (AWS) and the inventory configuration file from the following lesson:

-Configuring Terraform Provisioners for Config Management via Ansible The link to the playbook is in the resource section of this video.
+## Configuring Terraform Provisioners for Config Management via Ansible

 Resources:\
 install_jenkins.yaml\